Agnolotti

 Although their primitive shape was semi-circular, traditionally agnolotti are of a square shape with sides of about one or two inches.
-However, they can also be of a smaller, rectangular shape when they are called "agnolotti al plin".
+However, they can also be of a smaller, rectangular shape when they are called agnolotti del plin.
 Plin means 'a pinch', because one pinches with thumb and forefinger between each mound of filling to close and seal the little pasta packets.
-Agnolotti al plin are almost always stuffed with meat.
+Agnolotti del plin are almost always stuffed with meat.